-I have collected the most amazing science facts, questions, and stories.
+I have collected the coolest science facts, questions, and stories that will blow your mind.

 I also added links to credible sources to learn more about a particular fact.